MaxCri81/PigGame/README.md

 ![Screenshot 2025-06-18 094701](https://github.com/user-attachments/assets/e9b72187-1ce6-4051-96be-dc677a4fcfb2)

-Webpage Graphics: Jonas Schmedtmann - https://www.udemy.com/user/jonasschmedtmann/

-CSS for desktop view: Jonas Schmedtmann - https://www.udemy.com/user/jonasschmedtmann/
+Project comes from a Udemy course.

-CSS for mobile view: Massimiliano Crisafulli
+CSS for mobile view and JavaScript written by Massimiliano Crisafulli.

-JavaScript: Massimiliano Crisafulli